 The Real Cost of Freedom: Losing love again & again.

 A few days ago, in the morning, I had a heavy talk with my partner, my ex-girlfriend (sorry).
 Breaking up with someone you’re truly attached to feels like going through rehab.
 It’s not just a clean cut; you don’t simply stop talking or feeling from one day to the next.
-Three weeks ago, I ended things with her because I didn’t feel heard or respected anymore.
+Three weeks ago, I ended things because I felt unheard and disconnected in the relationship.
 I felt trapped.
 Yet, in the silence of being alone, I began to reflect.
-I realized that maybe there was room for change on my end, and that perhaps if I made some shifts, our relationship could have been better.
+I realized that there was so much room for change on my end.
+If I made some serious shifts, our relationship could have been better.
 So, I reached out, hoping we could give it another try.

 And while I understand that, I struggle to accept it.
-I could cancel my plans to Greece, stay back, try to reconnect, but how long before I regret it?
+I could cancel my plans to travel, stay back, and try to reconnect, but how long before I regret it?
 I want to go.
 I want to live.
-Who is my girlfriend to dictate my life like this?
-Telling me who I can and can’t see, where I can and can’t go?
-That doesn’t feel like a healthy relationship to me.
+I’m afraid to sacrifice things that I might regret later on.
+Am I selfish?

 Ideally, I wanted her to see my side, to acknowledge my need for connection, for freedom.
 I wished she’d tell me, “I understand that you need to see your friends, that you want to travel.
 But right now, we need to find each other again.
 If you truly value our relationship, let’s put us first, just for a short time, so we can rebuild.”

 But that’s not what I heard.
 Instead, I was met with accusations: “You’re selfish.
 You’re an asshole.
-You don’t prioritize me; you never will.”
-To her, it seemed like I was choosing my friends over our relationship, when for me, it’s about finding a balance.
+You’re a narcissist.
+You don’t prioritize and understand me; you never will.”
+It feels like I was choosing my friends over our relationship when it was about finding a balance for me.

 Despite all of this, I was willing to fight for us, even to the point of sacrificing my happiness.
-Staying back, canceling plans to see friends, not going to Greece— it all feels like self-sacrifice.
-But I kept thinking: What’s the return on this investment?
-At what point do we shift back?
+Staying back, canceling plans to see friends, to dance, not going on trips — it all feels like self-sacrifice.
+But I kept thinking: When do we return to a regular relationship life?
 When do we make this a two-way street?

 Instead, what I felt was her need for me to prioritize her, no matter the cost.
 She wanted this to be a habit, something that comes without even a thought.
 But I’m struggling with that.
-It’s not sustainable.
-It doesn’t feel like a partnership.
+I wanted so much to be able to suppress my own desires to be the “Perfect Boyfriend” she needed me to be.
+Unfortunately, it’s a long path for me, and I don’t feel 100% ready today…

 The Paradox of Love and Letting Go

-Love, to me, has been about making sacrifices.
-I think back to the long hours on buses, those late-night Flixbus trips between Liege and Zurich, lasting eleven hours.
-Sometimes I’d stop in Strasbourg for a couple of hours in the dead of night.
+I think back to the long hours on buses, those late-night Flixbus trips between Brussels and Zurich, lasting eleven hours.
+Sometimes, I’d stop in Strasbourg for a couple of hours in the dead of night.
 I did that monthly, twice a month, spending countless hours, energy, and money just to be with her.
 The more you pour into a relationship, the harder it feels to walk away.
 It’s like being in a casino—putting in all your chips, wondering what if.
 What if just one more sacrifice, one more trip, one more night could change everything?
-What if I book that flight from Brussels to Zurich and we finally find peace?
+What if I booked that flight from Brussels to Zurich, and we finally found love and peace again?

-There’s this song that calls love a “wicked game,” and sometimes, that’s exactly what it feels like—a game that entraps you, keeping you bound to someone even when you know they’ll cause you pain.
+There’s this song that calls love a “Wicked Game,” and sometimes, that’s exactly what a break-up feels like—a game that entraps you, keeping you bound to someone even when you know they’ll cause you pain.
 Why do I feel so enslaved, so addicted to the need to reach out to someone who will inevitably hurt me?

 I’m caught in this loop where trust has eroded on both sides.
 She doesn’t trust me, and frankly, I don’t trust her either—not with everything that’s happened.
 And yet, I forgive.
 Again and again, like an addict who knows the damage but keeps going back, believing that maybe this time will be different.
 I keep clinging to the hope that one day we’ll find peace, that I’ll learn to act less on my own needs, and she’ll give me the freedom I need to feel at ease.
 But if it hasn’t happened over a year, why should it happen now, after a breakup?

 I’m realizing that people don’t change so easily, even when they want to.
 And I truly do want to change.
 I want to be a better partner, a stable, secure boyfriend.
-But it’s hard.
+But it’s hard, and I can’t do it on my own.
 I come from a mindset where being valuable as a man meant having that “playboy” edge—knowing how to flirt, to charm.
-These are traits that were encouraged, celebrated.
-And suddenly, in a relationship, those qualities need to vanish, or at least, be channeled toward one person.
+These are traits that were encouraged and celebrated.
+And suddenly, in a relationship, those qualities need to vanish, or at least be channeled toward one person.
 Yet the instinct to flirt, to connect, doesn’t just disappear.
-I’m constantly wrestling with what I can or can’t do, who I can or can’t be around, to avoid hurting her.
+I’m constantly wrestling with what I can or can’t do and who I can or can’t be around to avoid hurting her.

 The Ideal Relationship: Freedom Within Commitment